Powered By Blogger

 The view from across Lake Pehoe in Torres Del Paine National Park

 This was a long day.
 Caught my tour at around 5:10 a.m.
 Back at the hotel at 8:30 p.m.
-All to do something the travel "experts" universally agree you should not do: visit Torres Del Paine National Park in a single day.
+All to do something that the travel "experts" universally agree you should not do: visit Torres Del Paine National Park in a single day.

-It's a long ride from Punta Arenas at about four hours each direction.
+It's a long ride from Punta Arenas, at about four hours each direction.
 As we got closer to the park, we see this interesting critter.

 Those are guanacos.